jwmerrill/zig-lox/Ideas.md

 - [x] Update node executable to allow taking a file to execute, like the standard main function does
 - [x] Add a web frontend to the WASM module
 - Right now, all VMs write output and errors to the same place (stdin/stderr for native, and the writeOut/writeErr functions for WASM freestanding).
 Since we allow creating multiple VMs, it might be nice if there was a way to specify output streams per vm.
 For WASM, could pass a pointer to the VM to the writeOut/writeErr functions to identify which VM is producing output, but is there some cleaner way?
+- Package the WASM lib up as an npm package to be used in node.
+Not feeling super motivated to do this at the moment because the requirement to load web assembly asynchronously interacts poorly with node's commonJS module system.
+There is [experimental support](https://nodejs.org/api/esm.html#esm_experimental_wasm_modules) for an improved workflow using ES Modules, but it seems like things are still kind of in flux there.